Welcome aboard the Amtrak Texas Eagle!

 Train travel can take several days, and this table shows the route breakdown, including the first and last stops for each day.

-The cafe car is open to all passengers throughout the route but is closed at night and for breaks.
+The café car is open to all passengers during the route but is closed at night and during breaks.

-If you are traveling between Chicago and San Antonio, the cafe car is between coach and sleeping car, and you will find the attendant on the upper level.
+When traveling between Chicago and San Antonio, the café car is between the coach and sleeping cars.

-For those traveling between San Antonio and Los Angeles, the cafe is on the lower level of the Sightseer car between the coach and dining car.
+For travelers between San Antonio and Los Angeles, the café is located on the lower level of the Sightseer car, positioned between the coach and dining car.

 Sleeper car passengers scheduled meals on the Texas Eagle